dif3dgela/dif3dgela.github.io/content/proposals/22-10-22-rl-intelligence/index.md

 Write here the outline of the proposal
  <!--more-->
 Replace the featured.jpg image in this folder for your selected image for the post.
-Extend here the markdown code for your proposal
+Extend here the markdown code for your proposal.